Skip to content

 If you are establishing an LLC in the state of South Carolina, one of the most critical documents you will need to file is the South Carolina Articles of Organization.
 Filing this document will be the first step in making your business official.
-Forming an LLC in South Carolina without this document means your business is missing the legal protections, liability shields, and the ability to enter into contracts.
+Forming an LLC in South Carolina without this document means your business lacks legal protections, liability shields, and the ability to enter into contracts.

 Who Needs to File Articles of Organization in South Carolina?